Green-Phys/green-phys.github.io/content/docs/Getting Started/Si.md

    --e_min -5.0 --e_max 5.0 --n_omega 4000 --eta 0.01 \
    --kind Nevanlinna
 ```
-This will run Nevanlinna analytical continuation for the data obtained at the `10`-th iteration for all `k`-points.
+This will run Nevanlinna analytical continuation for the data obtained at the last iteration for all `k`-points.
 The output will be stored in the group
 `G_tau_hs` of the output `HDF5` file `ac.h5`.

 A plot for the band structure can then be obtained with the `plot_bands.py` script: